 From that summer on, I knew that my interests lied as a health technology entrepreneur, where I was able to connect my interests in technology to solve critical problems in healthcare and public health.
 As a founder, I also soon realized how exciting it was to begin building a team and to truly become a subject matter expert on a topic you care about.
 Vitalize directly reflects these passions – leveraging technology to improve the wellbeing of healthcare providers, and building an incredible team of students committed to this mission.

+DC: What or who is your biggest influence for your startup?
 Andhavarapu: Both of us have had mentors and family members suffer from burnout as healthcare providers.
 We saw how people who committed their professional life to helping others were constantly emotionally exhausted, had poor wellbeing, and in some cases wanted to leave healthcare completely.
 As aspiring healthcare providers and entrepreneurs, we wanted to ensure that healthcare providers had all the resources necessary to achieve the best wellbeing.
 We see Vitalize as the first step towards creating lasting cultural transformation surrounding wellness and stigma in healthcare.

+DC: How have the effects of the pandemic changed your company’s focus or ideas?
 Shah: The idea for Vitalize was actually born prior to the pandemic.
 Burnout among healthcare providers is a decades-long issue.
 The onset of the pandemic exacerbated the problem and also highlighted the dire need for new solutions, motivating us to pursue Vitalize as a company.
 The added free time that came with online classes and being in quarantine also allowed us to put more time into Vitalize.

+DC: What updates or significant accomplishments can you share with us about your company from the last six months?
 Andhavarapu: The last 6 months have been very exciting for Vitalize.
 We are just about finished the development of our product, which we will be launching through a public beta with over 100 clinicians in the next couple weeks.
 We also secured a hospital pilot with Midland Memorial Hospital in Texas, which we will be conducting as a research study in November to evaluate the efficacy of our product and collect data.
 Finally, we’ve also garnered interest from two hospital interests in larger scale pilots (1000+ providers), which we’re hoping to execute in early 2022.

+DC: If you could give advice to any aspiring entrepreneurs, what would it be?
 Shah: Don’t underestimate the importance of customer discovery.
 If you have an idea that you are looking to pursue, it is important to conduct several unbiased interviews with all the potential stakeholders (customers, payers, partners, etc).
 Customer discovery is a great way to validate assumptions and de-risk your startup before investing too much money and time into a potentially flawed concept.
 It’s also important that you build a strong team with diverse skill sets who are all passionate about the problem being solved and are willing to commit long hours to see the company come to fruition.